IBM's Options Frenzy: What You Need to Know - IBM (NYSE:IBM)

-Whales with a lot of money to spend have taken a noticeably bearish stance on IBM.
+Investors with a lot of money to spend have taken a bearish stance on IBM (NYSE:IBM).

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $150.0 to $315.0 for IBM during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $220.0 to $330.0 for IBM over the last 3 months.

 |Symbol